Th3Gam3rz/EverythingPvP/README.md

 EverythingPvP
 =============
-EverythingPvP is the ultimate enchancement plugin for Bukkit.
+EverythingPvP is the ultimate enhancement plugin for Bukkit.

 http://dev.bukkit.org/bukkit-plugins/everythingpvp/